anthonyburt/AnthonyBurt/README.md

 - 🛠️ **Expertise:** Bridging the gap between code and quality using **Java**, **TypeScript**, and advanced automation frameworks like **Playwright** and **Selenium**.
 - 📜 **Certified:** ISTQB Certified Test Manager (CTAL-TM).
 - 🎲 **Outside of Code:** Big fan of board games, Magic: The Gathering, and tracking the NBA.
-- 👨‍👩‍👧‍👦 **Big Shoutout:** My incredible family is my biggest motivation.
-Everything I build is for my wife and my kids! ❤️
+- ❤️ **Big Shoutout:** My incredible family is my biggest motivation.
+Everything I build is for my wife and my kids, Austin and Emilee.

 ---

 ### 🛠️ Frameworks & Languages
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)